Dreamed 1999/2/25 by Chris Wayan

 Voice class is crowded.
 Good!
 I like that.
 Not just for the extra musical feedback--I'm attracted to several of my classmates.

-I sing TRIAL RUN.
+I sing Trial Run.
 The teacher says "Stop hearing it as a composer; the score you wrote is now sacred, you're a singer only."
 But I've never heard it played before!
 I need to be sure it's right before we rehearse it, or it'll be hell unlearning the errors.
 One note sounds off in the intro and it throws my first line off, and the pianist keeps playing F not F minor in 2nd line of each verse, further jarring me.
 But once we get past that, it's fine.
-She praises the song, in fact, as one of the best.
+She praises the song, in fact, as one of my best.
 Classmates do too.
 I feel happy.

 Also stinky and shaking.
 Before I just smelled grubby--now I reek of fear.
 Wow, was I terrified!
 Didn't feel it so much while I was up there--didn't freeze or panic like so many novice performers.
 But my body took the brunt of the stress.